Anti-Money Laundering (AML) Lawyer

-Banks, investment firms, and various other financial institutions and businesses are subject to federal ani-money laundering (AML) laws.
-We defend entities and individuals accused of violating these laws in matters involving the DOJ, FBI, FinCEN, and other agencies.
+We defend entities and individuals accused of violating federal anti-money laundering (AML) laws in matters involving the DOJ, FBI, FinCEN, and other agencies.

 Federal authorities view the use of domestic entities to launder money from terrorist and other illicit activities as one of the chief threats to the United States’ national security.
 Beginning with the enactment of the Bank Secrecy Act in 1970, Congress has enacted several laws over the past 50-plus years that are designed specifically to prevent, detect, and punish U.S. entities that serve as intermediaries for “cleaning” illegally-obtained funds.